wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/config-file.rst

 hideManagerAlerts
 ^^^^^^^^^^^^^^^^^

-Hide the manager's alerts in the dashboard visualizations.
+Hides the Wazuh manager's alerts in the dashboard visualizations.

 +--------------------+------------+
 | **Default value**  | false      |